Manishnemade12/React-Hooks/Intro.md

 - Reusable logic with **custom hooks**.
 - Cleaner and shorter code.
 - Better separation of concerns (logic grouped together).
-- Functional components + hooks are now the React standard.

 ---

 ## 🔹 Cons of Hooks